YottaDB/YDBDoc/ProgGuide/functions.rst

 $EXTRACT() provides a tool for manipulating strings based on character positions.

-For a mumps process started in UTF-mode, $EXTRACT interprets the string arguments as UTF-8 encoded.
+For a yottadb process started in UTF-mode, $EXTRACT interprets the string arguments as UTF-8 encoded.
 With VIEW "BADCHAR" enabled, $EXTRACT() produces a run-time error when it encounters a character in the reserved range of the Unicode® Standard, but it does not process the characters that fall after the span specified by the arguments.
 The parallel function of $EXTRACT() is $ZEXTRACT().
 Use $ZEXTRACT() for byte-oriented operations.
 For more information, refer to `$ZExtract() <./functions.html#zextract>`_.

 $EXTRACT() can be used on the left-hand side of the equal sign (=) of a SET command to set a substring of a string.
 This construct permits easy maintenance of individual pieces within a string.
 It can also be used to right justify a value padded with blank characters.
 For more information on SET $EXTRACT(), refer to `“Set” in the Commands chapter <./commands.html#set>`_.